-Asthma is the most common long-term medical condition affecting children and young people.
-There are about 2-3 pupils with asthma in every classroom.
-Across the UK asthma affects 5.4 million people are receiving treatment for the condition.
+Asthma is the most common long-term medical condition in children and young people.
+There are about two to three pupils with asthma in every classroom.
+Across the UK, 5.4 million people are receiving treatment for the condition.

-Harrow Council and Harrow CCG are supporting the #AskAboutAsthma campaign which is focused on children and young people but is relevant for adults too.
+Harrow Council and NHS North West London supports #AskAboutAsthma.
+The campaign will focus on children and young people but is relevant for adults too.

 Watch the #AskAboutAsthma video

-- Ensure you or your child knows how to use their inhaler and spacer properly
+- Ensure you or your child know how to use the inhaler or spacer properly

 - Go to the GP for an annual asthma review

 - Avoid smoking and second-hand smoking, your GP can help.

 - See your GP if you are having symptoms more than three times a week or if your sleep is affected because of asthma